 There appear to be only a few expressions which satisfy the super-rigidity condition.
 Such terms include those referring to the properties of phenomenal consciousness, to the parthood relation, and perhaps to the property of friendship (Chalmers, 2012: 367, 374).
-Other candidates for super-rigidity are taken to include metaphysical terms such as 'cause' and 'fundamental'; numerical terms such as 'one'; and logical constants such as ' \wedge ' (Chalmers, op. cit.).
+Other candidates for super-rigidity are taken to include metaphysical terms such as 'cause' and 'fundamental', and logical constants such as ' \wedge ' (Chalmers, op. cit.).
 However, there are counterexamples to each of the foregoing proposed candidates.